Causal influence in operational probabilistic theories: Abstract

 \section{Abstract}

 We study the relation of causal influence between input systems of a reversible evolution and its output systems, in the context of operational probabilistic theories.
 We analyse two different definitions that are borrowed from the literature on quantum theory---where they are equivalent.
 One is the notion based on signalling, and the other one is the notion used to define the neighbourhood of a cell in a quantum cellular automaton.
 The latter definition, that we adopt in the general scenario, turns out to be strictly weaker than the former: it is possible for a system to have causal influence on another one without signalling to it.
+Remarkably, the counterexample comes from classical theory, where the proposed notion of causal influence determines a redefinition of the neighbourhood of a cell in cellular automata.
 We stress that, according to our definition, it is impossible anyway to have causal influence in the absence of an interaction, e.g.~in a Bell-like scenario.
 We study various conditions for causal influence, and introduce the feature that we call {\em no interaction without disturbance}, under which we prove that signalling and causal influence coincide.
+The proposed definition has interesting consequences on the analysis of causal networks, and leads to a revision of the notion of neighbourhood for classical cellular automata, clarifying a puzzle regarding their quantisation that apparently makes the neighbourhood larger than the original one.